-In the recent opinion of Brown v Tamas, the California Court of Appeals addressed an important, but illusive issue in international service of process: Which judicial documents require service?
+In the 2019 opinion of Brown v Tamas, the California Court of Appeals addressed an important, but complicated issue in international service of process: Which judicial documents require service?

 According to the Hague Conference, judicial documents include

 writs of summons, the defendant’s reply, decisions and judgments delivered by a member of a judicial authority, as well as witness summons (subpoenas), and requests for discovery of evidence sent to the parties even if these are orders delivered as part of evidentiary proceedings.